BIOL 0123 Science Proficiency

 BIOL 4414 Immunology

 The study of innate and adaptive immune responses.
 Topics include cell derivation and communication and clinical applications including inflammation, hypersensitivity, autoimmunity, tolerance, and vaccinations.
-Laboratory required.
+Lab required.
 Prerequisite: BIOL 3204 or BIOL 3504.

 BIOL 4524 Field Zoology

 An introduction to local animal life based upon classification, distribution, and natural history of representatives of the animal phyla of this region.
-Laboratory and extensive field work required.
+Lab and extensive field work required.
 Prerequisite: BIOL 2205.

 BIOL 4554 Aquatic Biology